ucnl/ucnl.github.io/documentation/EN/uWAVE/uWAVE_Family_en.md

 ## 1. List of devices

-The **uWave** family (_&mu;Wave, pronounced: "mu-wave" or, if you like it more - "you-wave"_) is specifically designed for applications that are extremely sensitive to weight and size and is presented currently by three devices:
+The **uWave** family (_&mu;Wave, pronounced: "mu-wave" or, if you like it more - "you-wave"_) is specifically designed for applications that are extremely sensitive to weight and size and is presented currently by four devices:

 * [uWave](uWAVE_Specification_en.md) - underwater acoustic modem.
 It is the smallest underwater acoustic modem in the world: its size is only **Ф40х45** mm, and dry weight does not exceed 160 grams.
 With these parameters, it allows user to transfer data at distances of more